Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/edits/edit.md

 :::usage[Command]
 **`/edit avatar [url] (@user) (*character)`**
+- `url`: URL of the image to use.
+- `@user`: User to edit if different from the one using the command.
+- `*character`: Name of the character to edit.
+If not specified, the default character will be edited.
 :::

 By default, the commands will change the image of the person that used the commands.
 Only moderator can change the image of another user.